b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/README.md

 # b9_2026_canberra_aus_everything_open_conf_108
 Beauford A. Stenberg's preparations, annotations, contemplations, responsivity, processflows, actionables, presentations, deliverables, critique and open discourse in relation to the event, its purview, presentations and content.

+## Grave Warning and Peril ##

+Almost two (2) months ago, I saw Dune 3 'The Messiah' on my YouTube feed.
+It ran for over three (3) hours.
+I only watched just over 1.5 hours as I had been very busy and was exhausted and needed to take refuge and sanctuary in sleep and dream.
+The next late afternoon, when I was due for some downtime, I looked for the movie.
+It had disappeared from my viewing History and the publishing channel was no longer extant.
+I love cinema.
+I critique it.
+Cinema is a meta-discipline, like Architecture.
+I love meta-disciplines.
+I have seen the first two (2) features of this cinematic reboot.
+This, third installment, was amongst the best cinema I have ever seen, across the board.
+It vastly outstripped one (1) and two (2).
+Anyway, I was perplexed when I found out that Dune 3 was still in production and not slated for release for circa twelve (12) months.
+Like lightning, I realised that I had likely seen the first featurelength AI Generated cinematic simulacrum.
+I immediately, realised it was my civic and civil responsibility to report it to all tiers of governance in Australia.
+So, I endeavoured to do that for a whole business day.
+The abject and consummate farce I experienced revealed that the populace of Melbourne, Victoria and Australia are in grave peril and that the balance of politicians and inept, corrupt and asleep at the wheel.
+It is already here and has likely been so for a few years.

+Sincerely
+Beauford Anton Stenberg
+Friday, December 26, 2025

 ## Countdown in Days Until Event ##

 xxx